Prabesh01/ctf-discord-bot/README.md

 #### Challenge

 - Creating new challenge (with is_over=False) sends notification.
+Attatchment Support

 ![challenge1](./ss/challenge1.png)

-- Updating challenge in django panel updates its message as well
+- Updating challenge in django panel updates its discord message as well

 ![challenge2](./ss/challenge2.png)

-- 🔒 in footer means the challenge is marked as is_over and its flag cannot be submitted.
+- '🔒' in footer means the challenge is marked as is_over and its flag cannot be submitted.
-- 🔕 means the challenge is marked as disable_solve_notif and new solve notification wont be sent for the challenge after submittion currect flag.
+- '🔕' means the challenge is marked as disable_solve_notif and new solve notification wont be sent for the challenge after submittion currect flag.

 #### Flag Submission